enfabrica/enkit/scripts/gee.md

     # now in branch4/foo, a child branch of branch3.
     gcd -m new_feature
     # now in new_feature/foo, a child branch of master.

+To create a new branch of a non-standard upstream master:

+    gcd -B upstream/master_a0 my_a0_feature_branch

 The "gcd" function also updates the following environment variables: